-Developing a Beat Sheet and Treatment
+5. Learn How To Develop a Beat Sheet and Treatment

 The next key step in learning how to write a script is to make a beat sheet and treatment for your script.
 You can make your beat sheet and treatment documents in either order, depending on your own preference.

 Your beat sheet is essentially a bullet-pointed skeletal version of your script.
 From beginning, middle to end, all the key moments are jotted down in chronological order.
 Each “beat” is a sentence or two long and simply states the action taking place.